-- 3.1.21 These further results also emerged from the NDP Housing Survey: - - 86% of respondents supported the provision of a mix of housing. - 83% of respondents supported sustainable housing. - 19% of respondents were in households with one or more children wanting homes in Lyonshall. - The most popular housing preferences included affordable housing (45% of respondents), private family (37%), self-build (34%) and single storey (31%). - 3.1.22 National planning policy sets out that developments of more than 10 dwellings with a combined gross floor space of more than 1000m2 will be required to provide an element of affordable housing.
-This is carried forward into Herefordshire Core Strategy Policy H1 Affordable housing thresholds and targets. - 3.1.23 The Lyonshall NDP Housing Survey 2017 showed that 45% of respondents regarded affordable housing as desirable, whereas in the Issues and Options consultation, 84.9% of respondents were against estates of more than 5 houses.
+3.1.25 These further results also emerged from the NDP Housing Survey: -

+- 86% of respondents supported the provision of a mix of housing. - 83% of respondents supported sustainable housing. - 19% of respondents were in households with one or more children wanting homes in Lyonshall. - The most popular housing preferences included affordable housing (45% of respondents), private family (37%), self-build (34%) and single storey (31%).

+- 3.1.26 National planning policy sets out that developments of more than 10 dwellings with a combined gross floor space of more than 1000m2 will be required to provide an element of affordable housing.
+This is carried forward into Herefordshire Core Strategy Policy H1 Affordable housing thresholds and targets. - 3.1.27 The Lyonshall NDP Housing Survey 2017 showed that 45% of respondents regarded affordable housing as desirable, whereas in the Issues and Options consultation, 84.9% of respondents were against estates of more than 5 houses.
 But affordable housing need not be provided by requirement only: Lyonshall has welcomed it over a long period, and in small developments of fewer than 10 dwellings.
-It is worth noting, however, that the last 3 vacancies in the existing affordable housing stock attracted no Lyonshall residents, and had to be filled from outside the Parish [see Appendix 4]

-3.1.24 With the exception of the four sites referred in Table 1, the remaining developments within the new boundary will be infill sites and not of a size to require affordable housing.
+It is worth noting, however, that the last 3 vacancies in the existing affordable housing stock attracted no Lyonshall residents, and had to be filled from outside the Parish [see Appendix 4] - 3.1.28 With the exception of the four sites referred in Table 1, the remaining developments within the new boundary will be infill sites and not of a size to require affordable housing.
 Two of the four sites in Table 1 are large enough to require affordable housing as part of the development, and this was a part of the reason for including them.
 However, the development of affordable housing by Housing Associations on suitable exception sites will be encouraged.

-Draft Policy LH2 House Types and Sizes
+Policy LH2 House Types and Sizes

-- 1. Over the plan period a range of dwelling sizes, types and tenures should be provided in new housing developments, to meet local need.
-Development should contribute to a sustainable population to support business in the parish such as the pub, shop, post office and Memorial Hall. - 2.
-A suitable proportion of small to medium sized market homes and affordable housing (up to 3 bedrooms) will be encouraged for first time buyers, smaller households and older residents wishing to downsize within the local area. - 3.
-Schemes for self-build housing will be encouraged and supported.
+- Over the plan period a range of dwelling sizes, types and tenures should be provided in new housing developments, to meet local need.
+Developers should ensure proposals respond to the most up to date evidence for addressing local housing need and development should contribute to a sustainable population to support business in the parish such as the pub, shop, post office and Memorial Hall. - 2.
+A suitable proportion of small to medium sized market homes and affordable housing (up to 3 bedrooms) will be encouraged for first time buyers, smaller households and older residents wishing to downsize within the local area.
+Schemes that provide specialist supported accommodation for older residents will also be supported. - 3.
+Schemes for self-build housing will be encouraged and supported. - 4.
+Proposals for the re-use of redundant agricultural buildings for housing will be supported where they meet the criteria set out in Policy LB2.